 Are online casinos legal in Canada?

-Grey, a bit like the situation in Australia.
+This is a grey,area.
 No one has ever been prosecuted for gambling online in Canada.
 There are no laws against playing casino games on the web, only laws against setting up online casinos in Canada.
 So everyone plays at sites based outside of the country.
 And by the way, the The Kahnawake Mohawk Territory in Quebec, where many online casinos are licensed, is technically outside of Canada.

 The situation for Online Roulette New Zealand games is similar to that in Australia.
 While it is illegal to run an online casino hosted in New Zealand, and to play at one, this does not include gambling on an overseas online casino.
 So, it is not illegal for a player in New Zealand to play roulette on the Internet if that website is based overseas.
 Similarly to Australia, your legal protections are dependent upon the legal system of the host country.